 - Improve your communication skills – How well do you communicate?
 Our communication quiz will help you answer this question, and it will give useful feedback on what you can do to improve.

 - Learn how to praise others – As a leader, you can inspire the loyalty of your team simply by giving praise when it's earned.
-Learning how to effectively praise others is a fine art, but well worth the effort.
+Learning how to praise others is a fine art, but well worth the effort.

-Thanks to the many challenges and opportunities that arise when working with others, leaders must have a solid understanding of how their emotions and actions affect the people around them.
+To be effective, leaders must have a solid understanding of how their emotions and actions affect the people around them.
 The better a leader relates to and works with others, the more successful he or she will be.